netserf/google-cloud-nat/README.md

 ## Build Environment

-These instructions assume you already have Google Cloud access and you're working in Google's Cloud Shell environmentt.
+These instructions assume you already have Google Cloud access and you're working in Google's Cloud Shell environment.
 From here clone the repo and follow the build steps below.

 ```bash